-CHASSIS (Starting) BATTERY
+Chassis (Starting) Battery

 The chassis batteries are used solely to operate the engine starter and all automotive accessories and controls found on the instrument panel.
-This includes the horn, speed control, all exterior lights, radio, windshield wipers, rear auto heater fan, etc.
+The leveling jack slideout room system and the electric step are also connected to the chassis battery.

-Chassis Battery Storage: The chassis (starting) batteries are located in a slide-out tray in the battery compartment on the right side of the coach.
+Chassis Battery Storage: The chassis (starting) batteries are located in a slide-out tray in the battery compartment on the outside of the coach.